Background

 This argument doubly presupposes God’s nonexistence in the premise.
 First, if we lost all evidence of the existence of Aristotle, that obviously wouldn’t mean Aristotle never existed.
 Second, if God does exist, He either wouldn’t let that happen, or could reintroduce the true religion at will.

 And as an aside, the basic idea of God is, as I’ve described multiple times, something which does not require any dogma to deduce.
-On this page alone I’ve pointed out that both Plato and Aristotle deduced God and God’s nature without the guidance of any dogma.
+Plato, Aristotle, Xenophanes and others deduced the basic facts of God’s existence and nature without the guidance of any dogma.

 9. Everyone is born an atheist.

-Everyone is born not knowing what gravity is.
+Everyone is born not formally knowing what gravity is.
 That doesn’t mean gravity isn’t real.

 Further, very early on babies make the inference that letting go of a thing makes it tumble to the ground.
 They may not be able to fully explain the concept, but in some sense, babies do “understand” gravity.
 Similarly, people are indeed born with a built-in radar of right and wrong, a built-in need for purpose, and a built-in ability to understand the world around them as a coherent structure.
-All of these lead to the logical inference that God exists.
-Even adult atheists act like God exists when they are, say, intensely interested in justice.
+All of these lead to the logical inference that God exists, an inference the vast, vast majority of people have made throughout human history.
+Even the atheist acts as if God exists when they are, say, intensely interested in justice.
 After all, if everything is just a mishmash of atoms, there is no real justice, only opinion.
 Ditto with love, honor, meaning, and so on.
-So if pure “innateness” is the argument, it probably ends up a better argument for theism than atheism.
+So if pure “innateness” is the argument, it ends up a better argument against atheism.

 10. God wouldn’t make us worship Him.

-First of all, if you live anywhere except Iraq, no one forces you into any religious worship.
+First of all, if you live anywhere except Iran, no one forces you into any religious worship.
 Second, the intuition here is correct, that God doesn’t need human worship.
-But every theologian in history has been aware of this fact, and a quick Google search would reveal the answer.
+But every theologian in history has been aware of this fact.
 God wants us to be more concerned with transcendental goods (goodness, truth, beauty) than material goods (money, power, pleasure), and worship is the means by which we get into that mindset.
 That is, we are the ones who need worship, not God.

 Superiority Complex

 In graduating from smugness to a legitimate superiority complex, there is a noticeable shift in argumentation.
 The arguments go from halfway sensible to entirely reliant upon religious people being complete morons.
-They begin to deny the transcendental needs of human beings.
-Unlike the serious “old atheism,” this type of atheism shuts its eyes to the legitimate human needs answered by religion, for admitting the legitimate appeal would cede too much to the delusional slack-jawed religious buffoons.
+They begin to deny the transcendental desires of human beings.
+Unlike the serious “old atheism,” this type of atheism shuts its eyes to the legitimate needs answered by religion, for admitting any appeal at all would cede too much to the delusional slack-jawed religious buffoons.

 These really took off during the early 2000’s “new atheist” era.
 The new atheists were a bunch of scientists, journalists, comedians and so forth who became particularly vocal about their atheism.
 As one would expect from the philosophy of journalists and comedians, the arguments were mostly clever quips as opposed to substantial arguments.
-Epitomized in Richard Dawkins’ The God Delusion, all – not hyperbole, all – of their arguments were strawmen which ultimately relied on people just chuckling, shaking their heads and saying “ah, silly religious people!”
+Epitomized in Richard Dawkins’ The God Delusion, nearly all of their arguments were strawmen which ultimately relied on people just chuckling, shaking their heads and saying “ah, silly religious people!”

 11. Religion is just fear of death.